x3n1x/kafka-docker/README.md

 Kafka in Docker
 ===

 This repository provides everything you need to run Kafka in Docker.
+It also provides a Kafka-Manager instance so that you can have a look on what's happening in the Kafka.

+This is mainly intented to provide to the developper a convienent Kafka installation.
+This is not for production use!

 For convenience also contains a packaged proxy that can be used to get data from a legacy Kafka 7 cluster into a dockerized Kafka 8.